-Brand awareness is the extent to which your company or product/service is recognized in the marketplace by potential customers.
+Brand awareness is the extent to which your company or product/service is recognized in the market by potential customers.
 Ideally, if they need your product or service, you will come to mind and they will contact you.
 However, the difficulty is getting your product or service known in a cluttered and noisy marketplace – and keeping it top of mind.
 Not so easy.
 Companies with low brand awareness complain about a lack of inbound leads.
 Additionally, your brand has to be seen as credible and experienced and, depending on your industry, perhaps innovative and/or methodical.

 What is lead generation?

-Lead Generation is the initiation of consumer interest or inquiry into products or services.
+Lead Generation is the initiation of buyer interest or inquiry into products or services.
 Leads can be created for purposes such as list building, e-newsletter list acquisition or for sales leads.
 In our experience, when we are asked to deliver leads, it is usually sales leads.
 Traditionally, lead generation was left to sales, through techniques such as cold calling or social selling.
 Companies that struggle with lead generation typically have sales people that complain about a lack of brand awareness that hinders their efforts.

-Bring brand awareness and lead generation together
+Bring brand awareness and lead generation together to maximize sales growth

 Most B2B companies think that lead generation is the more important of brand awareness and lead generation.